chinedufn/psd/tests/README.md

 3x3 grid of pixels with all transparent except for an opaque middle blue pixel.

-Originally created to test having a layer where much of the pixel data isn't included since it is empty.
-Make sure we properly assign the pixel data to the middle pixel when returning RGBA data.
+Originally created to test having a layer where the layer's dimensions are smaller than the PSD dimensions.

+#### 9x9-rle-opaque-center.psd

+9x9 grid of pixels with all transparent except for an opaque middle red pixel.

+Originally created to test having an rle compressed layer where the layer's dimensions are smaller than the PSD dimensions.